 Most states that don't allow professionals to form regular LLCs do allow professionals to form PLLCs, with the notable exception of California.
 California allows professionals to form registered limited liability partnerships (RLLPs) or professional corporations (PCs), but not LLCs or PLLCs.

 Laws and requirements vary state to state, but here are some general principles regarding PLLC's.
 For information on your state's rules, see Nolo's guides for forming a professional LLC.

 To form a PLLC, you usually must meet the following requirements.

 The state licensing board for your profession must approve your articles of organization or similar organizational document.
 The requirements will differ depending on the state and the particular profession.
 Getting licensing board approval is an extra step in the LLC formation process and, as a result, it sometimes takes longer to form a PLLC than an LLC.

 Upon approval by the licensing board, the articles of organization and all other required paperwork must be filed with your Secretary of State or other LLC filing office.
-To learn more about the filing process, review the Secretary of State’s website in the state where you plan to incorporate or organize.
+To learn more about the filing process in your state, see Nolo's 50-State Guide to Forming an LLC.